meta-erlang/meta-erlang/docs/_coverpage.md

 # meta-erlang

-> Erlang ecosystem to Yocto/Openembedded
+> Erlang and Elixir ecosystem to Yocto/Openembedded

 <!-- insert asciinema or other gif here -->